conversationai/perspectiveapi/2-api/models.md

 # Attributes

-An attribute (sometimes called "model attributes" or "models") is a label on which a comment is scored.
+An attribute (sometimes called "models") is a label on which a comment is scored.
 For example, the some attributes scored by Perspective API include as "Toxcity", "Profanity", "Fliratation", and more.
 [See all attribute types](#all-attribute-types).
 Attributes can be in-production or experimental.

 [Join the perspective-announce email group](https://groups.google.com/forum/#!forum/perspective-announce) to stay in the loop on important information about new attributes, updates to existing attributes, and deprecations.